 They also remain open longer than the State Rooms, although they do close for times during the year.
 Check the schedules on the links above.

 As well as these formal attractions, there is also the Changing of the Guard ceremony outside Buckingham Palace which you can watch for free.
 Get there early if you want to see this.
 It is one of the most popular things to see in London!
 Check the schedule here.
 If you want to learn more about the traditions and make sure not to miss any of the action, consider taking a Changing of the Guard tour.
-Click here for more information.
+This tour takes you to two special vantage points for the ceremony and also includes a visit to the Westminster Dome with amazing views of central London.

 Buckingham Palace Tickets